nextbowen/Blockchain/README.md

 # blockchain

-## Mining
+## Introduction
+The implementation already has mining, transaction, communication between nodes, and file persistence of blocks and transactions.
 This mining algorithm uses SHA-256.
 Bitcoin's algorithm is based on the block header + Nouce as a string.
 Simple blockchain simplifies the header information, but the mechanism and Bitcoin are constant.
 The blockchain is stored locally in the file in JSON format.
 The generation of a block is related to the transaction information, so the block information is also stored when the block is stored.

-## Installation
+## Requirement
 Ubuntu 18.04 LTS

 Python 3.6+ (Ubuntu 18.04 LTS includes Python 3.6 installed)

 This blockchain will run under different environment.